 STEP 12: Keep cooking the bread (1 or 2 slices at a time) until done.
 You may need to add a pat of butter to the skillet in between batches.

-PRO TIP: This recipe also makes an easy breakfast in bed recipe!
-Deliver it on a tray with a side of fruit for the perfect breakfast in bed.
+This recipe also makes an easy breakfast in bed recipe!
+Deliver it on a tray with a side of fruit and a cup of coffee for the perfect breakfast in bed.

 This Omelet in a Hole recipe is simple to make and has endless possibilities.
-It’s a fun breakfast favorite that you can customize with your own omelet ingredients.
+Pick your favorite omelet ingredients and make your own custom breakfast dish fit for a king or queen.

 MORE BREAKFAST RECIPES